snanurag/firebase-realtime-db-sample/README.md

  1. Create your project on the [Firebase Console](https://console.firebase.google.com).
  1. Enable the **Google** sign-in provider in the **Authentication > SIGN-IN METHOD** tab.
  1. You must have the Firebase CLI installed.
 If you don't have it install it with `npm install -g firebase-tools` and then configure it with `firebase login`.
+ 1. Go to the parent directory of your project
- 1. On the command line run `firebase use --add` and select the Firebase project you have created.
+ 1. On the command line run `firebase use --add` and select the Firebase project you have created e.g. `firebase use --add bad-bugs-xxxxx`
- 1. On the command line run `firebase serve` using the Firebase CLI tool to launch a local server.
+ 1. On the command line run `firebase serve` using the Firebase CLI tool to launch a local server and display you the url you should hit from browser.

 Note : Open 2 webapps in 2 different tabs and check the Chrome Developer tool console for post and receive messages of Post comment.
 It will tell the time difference between post and receive of event.